matn7/Google-Platform-Notes/flashcard/Microservices.md

 2. Service registration.
 3. Load balancing.

-## How service communication happens in Traditional alls?
+## How service communication happens in Traditional apps?

 Inside web network, when a service/aoo want to communicate with another service/app, it must be given the necessary information to locate it, such as an IP address or a DNS name.
 Let's examine the scenario of two services, Accounts and Loans.
 If there was only a single instance of Loans microservice.
-Upstream Service (Accounts) internal communication between microservices using hostname, DNS, ort IP address.
+Upstream Service (Accounts) internal communication between microservices using hostname, DNS, or IP address.
 No Service Discovery or Load Balancing involved.
 Load Microservice (Downstream Service).
 Loans microservice will be a backing service with respect to Accounts microservice.

 When there is only one instance of the Loans microservice running, managing the DNS name and its corresponding IP address